mrcepid-rap/mrcepid-buildgrms/Readme.md

 1. Are included in the WES sample list
 2. Is not in the heterozygous missingness outliers list
-3. Is part of samples included in autosomal phasing
+3. Are samples included in autosomal or allosomal phasing

 ### 3. Perform Filtering